codecowboydotio/codecowboy/content/ai/git-agentic.md

 API: This is probably the most flexible.
 It gives you a URL and a token that means the routine can be called via a POST request.
 This is incredibly flexible because it can be embedded in other code, or an external orchestrator.

+### Notifications
+There is also an option to include notifications as part of the routine.
+The default options for notifications are:

+Push Notifications: Send notifications to the claude app.
+This works for both the mobile and desktop apps.

+Email: Send an email notification to the email in your account.

+Slack: Send a slcak message (requires slack to be connected)

 ## Workflow created
 Once the workflow has been successfully created, you can see both the workflow details on the right hand side panel, but also any runs that have occurred.